GPS Tracking

 Exporting tracks in GPX, Google Earth KML (gx:Track or gx:Geometry) formats

-Use action button on top of the single track view to open the export and sharing options:
+Use the action button on top of the single track view to open the export and sharing options:

 Pick either “Save file”, “Email file” or “Share track image”.